formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Document Activity

 The main document user activity tracking record.
 Depending on the type of document activity, the versionPk, versionSk refers to the record associated with the activity.

+This record acts as the activity timeline entry for a document.
+The version key references allow the activity entry to point to the metadata or content snapshot associated with the user action.

 #### Entity Key Schema